254In61/ocp4-on-aws/README.md

 4. CLONE REPOSITORY
    - Change Directory to ~/  : $ cd $HOME
    - Clone down this git repository : $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git
+   - $ cd ocpv4-on-aws

 5. SET ENVIRONMENTAL VARIABLES
-   - $ cp files/sample-ec2-env-vars $HOME/env-vars ** You don't want your secrets on git, hence a directory outside this git repo. **
+   - $ cp env-vars/sample-ec2-env-vars $HOME/env-vars
+     - ** You don't want to git commit your AWS secrets by mistake right?That's why we have them outside this git repo**
    - Update the variables in $HOME/env-vars.
-     *** NB: 1.
+     - *** NB: 1.
 Leave line 1 as it is .
 2. DO NOT change the environmental variables names..Just update the value after '=' **
    - Set your environmental variables : $ source $HOME/ec2-env-vars

 6. PREPARE EC2 LINUX ENVIRONMENT